Attorney General v Blake

-is a leading English contract law case on damages for breach of contract.
+is a leading English contract law case concerning damages for breach of contract.
 It established that in some circumstances, where ordinary remedies are inadequate, restitutionary damages may be awarded.
+Barrister Anthony de Garr Robinson KC states that the case "marked the beginning of a new chapter in [this field of] the law".

 Facts

 George Blake was a member of the Secret Intelligence Service.
 He signed an Official Secrets Act 1911 declaration in his employment contract not to disclose information about his work, even after his employment ceased.
 In 1951, he became a Soviet agent.
 He was discovered in 1961 and the British government imprisoned him in Wormwood Scrubs.
 He escaped in 1966 and fled to the Soviet Union.
 He wrote a book about it and his secret services work called No Other Choice.
 He received a publishing contract for its release in 1989, with Jonathan Cape Ltd. The information in the book was no longer confidential.
 Blake received advanced payments and was entitled to more.
 The Crown brought an action for all the profits he made on the book including those that he had not yet received.
-It argued a restitutionary principle should apply.
+It argued that a restitutionary principle should apply.